 1.1.
 Operational Design Domain

 The external conditions constituting the ODD in which the ADS was designed to operate will help determine which ADS competencies are required.
 For example, if an ADS has an ODD which comprises of roads with non-signalised junctions, one of the required behavioural competencies for the ADS in that ODD could potentially be “unprotected left or right turn”.
-However, the same behaviour competency may not be required if the ODD of an ADS is limited to motorways or highways.
+However, the same behavioural competency may not be required if the ODD of an ADS is limited to motorways or highways.

 1.2.
 Behavioural competencies

 Behavioural competencies track the three broad categories of driving situations that may be encountered in the performance of the DDT: nominal, critical, and failure.

-[Nominal driving situations are those in which behaviour of other road users and the operating conditions of the given ODD are reasonably foreseeable (e.g., other traffic participants operating in line with traffic regulations) and no failures occur that are relevant to the ADS’s performance of the DDT.]
+Critical situations are those requiring a prompt action of the ADS to avoid or mitigate the risk of a collision, that could result in adverse consequences on human health or property damage.
+For example, those in which the behaviour of one or more road users (e.g., violating traffic regulations) and/or a sudden and not reasonably foreseeable change of the operating conditions of the given ODD (e.g., sudden storm, damaged road infrastructure) requires the ADS to take prompt actions.
+In this case, it is recognised that the ADS may not be able to avoid a collision, but mitigation may be possible.

-[Critical driving situations are those in which the behaviour of one or more road users (e.g., violating traffic regulations) and/or a sudden and not reasonably foreseeable change of the operating conditions of the given ODD (e.g., sudden storm, damaged road infrastructure) creates a situation that requires a prompt action of the ADS to avoid or mitigate a collision.
-In this case, it is recognised that the ADS may not be able to avoid a collision, but mitigation may be possible.]
+Failure situations involve those in which the ADS or another vehicle system experiences a failure that compromises the ADS’s ability to perform the DDT, such as sensor or computer failure or a failed propulsion system.

-[Failure situations involve those in which the ADS or another vehicle system experiences a fault or failure that compromises the ADS’s ability to perform the DDT, such as sensor or computer failure or a failed propulsion system.]
+Nominal situations are those that are neither critical nor failure, such as those in which behaviour of other road users and the operating conditions of the given ODD are reasonably foreseeable (e.g., other traffic participants operating in line with traffic regulations) and no failures occur that are relevant to the ADS’s performance of the DDT.

 2. Approach Description